Positive Duty Guidelines: Compliance with the Sex Discrimination Act

 Key points

-Shift in approach: Australia is moving towards proactively preventing workplace sexual harassment and sex discrimination rather than merely reacting to incidents.
+Shift in approach: Australia is moving towards proactively preventing workplace sexual harassment and sex discrimination rather than a complaints-based approach.

 Legislation: The Respect at Work Bill was passed in Parliament on 28 November 2022.